wombleton/gitlaw-nz/acts/S/Student Loan Scheme Act 2011.md

     Section 164: replaced, on 1 July 2013, by [section 413][502] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 165 Charge may charge several offences
+##### 165 Charging document may charge several offences

-*   (1) A charge may charge the defendant with any number of offences against [section 163][221] if those offences are founded on the same set of facts, or form or are part of a series of offences of the same or similar character.
+*   (1) A charging document may charge the defendant with any number of offences against [section 163][221] if those offences are founded on the same set of facts, or form or are part of a series of offences of the same or similar character.

     (2) If a charging document charges more than 1 offence,---